ProfBird/AndroidAppDev1-CourseMaterials/docs/Labs/Lab05/Lab5Instructions–PigGameWithFragments.md

 - On a large screen, in portrait orientation the fragments will be  displayed one above the other.
 - In landscape  orientation, the fragments will be displayed side-by-side.

+### Submission to the LMS

+**Beta Version**

+Post the following to the Beta + Code Review Forum:

+1)    For part 1: A document containing screen-shots of the tutorial app with each screen-shot labeled.
+(Please use .docx or .pdf format.)

+2)   For part 2:  A zip file containing your app’s Android Studio project folder.
+(Make your solution smaller by deleting the *build*  folder.)
+Or, better yet, a link to a repository containing your solution source code.
+(You can put the link on the same document with the screen-shots for part 1.)

+3)   A copy of your lab instructions (so the lab partner who reviews your work will know what the requirements were for your app).

+**Production Version**

+1. Items 1 and 2 above, but revised as needed.
+2. The code review of your work (the one done by your lab partner) with the second column, *Release*, completed by you.

 ------